Ott Tänak

+Ott Tänak ([ˈotʲˑ ˈtæ.nɑk]; born 15 October 1987) is an Estonian rally driver currently competing for Hyundai World Rally Team in the World Rally Championship.
+Tänak is currently paired with Martin Järveoja, a partnership that has existed since the 2017 season.
+He is the 2019 World Rally Champion, having sealed his maiden World Rally Championship with Toyota Gazoo Racing WRT in a dominant season that saw him take six victories.

-Tänak achieved his maiden drivers' world title in the 2019 World Rally Championship, making him the first Estonian to win the drivers' championship, the first non-Frenchman to win the title since Petter Solberg in 2003 and the first for Toyota since Didier Auriol in 1994.
+Tänak has won twenty-two world rallies, putting the Estonian eighth on the all-time list.
+He and co-driver Järveoja achieved their maiden world rally win at the 2017 Rally Italia Sardegna driving for M-Sport Ford.
+Tänak's maiden drivers' world title followed just two years later, making him the first Estonian to win the drivers' championship, the first non-Frenchman to win the drivers' championship since Petter Solberg in 2003, and the first Toyota driver to win the drivers' championship since Didier Auriol in 1994.
+He finished as the championship runner-up in 2022, only behind runaway champion Kalle Rovanperä, and he has finished third in the standings on four occasions.

 Career

 Early career

 Tänak won the Estonian Rally Championship in 2008 and 2009, driving for the team run by former world rally winner Markko Märtin.
 Tänak made his World Rally Championship debut on the 2009 Rally de Portugal, finishing 20th overall.
 In September 2009 Tänak won the European Pirelli Star Driver shootout held in Austria.
 This gave him the opportunity to compete six rounds of the 2010 World Rally Championship season in PWRC support category programme.
-He won the WRC category on the 2010 Rally Finland and 2010 Rally GB.
+He won the PWRC category on the 2010 Rally Finland and 2010 Rally GB.

 2011

-In 2011, Tänak drove 7 rallies with a Ford Fiesta S2000, prepared by MM-Motosport team under Markko Märtin's instructions.
+In 2011, Tänak drove 7 rallies with a Ford Fiesta S2000, prepared by MM-Motorsport team under Markko Märtin's instructions.
 He made a five-year contract with Ford.

 Tänak scored his first WRC points in the 2011 Rally Mexico, and finished second in SWRC.
 In Italy he collected his first class win with an outstanding performance.
 He continued to impress in Greece, as he was leading after the first day, but rolled his car on the first stage of the second day, and had to retire.
 In Finland he finished 3rd, and looked like he has only mathematical chances of winning the title.
 But with victories in Germany and France, he put himself back into title contention, arriving in Spain only 3 points behind leader Juho Hänninen.
 However, he hit a rock on the first stage, breaking his Fiesta S2000's front crossmember, and had to restart under SupeRally rules, meaning that he basically lost all of his chances of becoming the champion.
 He finished the event sixth in SWRC, and runner-up to Hänninen in the championship standings.

 He made his debut in a WRC-spec Ford Fiesta prepared by M-Sport Stobart at the 2011 Wales Rally GB, testing tyre supplier DMACK's tyre compounds in preparation for their entry into the championship in 2012.